Green Mind

 INNOVATION

-With innovation at the heart of the thinking, the House offers quality products through the know-how of a creative corset maker .
+With innovation at the heart of its thinking, the House offers quality products through the expertise of a creative corset maker .
 In this sense, the House was the first to use Lycra in its underwear in 1965.

 Today, it tries to continue to renew itself by using environmentally friendly materials, here are some of them.